Riding Oregon 101

 Want to get away from the summer crowds on the paved trails?
 Whether you call it “bikepacking” or gravel riding, exploring Oregon’s abundance of unpaved trails is a great way to see the Beaver State’s wild beauty.
 Work up your fitness on trails, like those at L.L.
 Stub Stewart State Park, before signing up for hardcore rides like the Oregon Coast Gravel Epic or the Oregon Stampede.

 Not up to planning and executing the ride of a lifetime on your own?
 That’s not a problem either — not in Oregon, at least!
 Guided tour events and biking tour companies around the state, such as TREO Bike Tours in Eastern Oregon and Good Bike Co. in Central Oregon, will set your itinerary and arrange all of the logistics, including maps, meals, water, shuttle service and support wagons.
 All you have to do is bring your bike and enjoy the views.
+For a wine tour on two wheels, join MountNbarreL in Hood River.
 And don’t forget that wherever you choose to go, in-the-know bike shops will have rentals and information on local events, tours and group rides.
 Now, get out there and catch some wind!

 Ready to ride?
 Find detailed information about bike routes around the state, including maps and everything you need to plan a trip, at RideOregonRide.com.